News

 1. Lifting Capacity

 The first step in choosing the right crane is determining the maximum weight the crane will need to lift.
 This includes not only the weight of the load but also any lifting attachments or gear.
 Industry standards, such as those from OSHA, recommend incorporating a safety factor—typically 1.5 times the maximum load—to ensure safe operation.
+For example, Yuantai Crane offers a wide range of cranes with different lifting capacities, from lightweight single girder overhead cranes to heavy-duty Double Girder Gantry Cranes.

 2. Span and Area Coverage

 The span, or the distance between the crane's supports or rails, should align with the factory's layout and workflow requirements.
 For facilities with wide bays, overhead cranes offer extensive coverage without occupying floor space.
 In contrast, gantry cranes are suitable for areas where overhead structures are impractical.
-Planning for potential future expansions or workflow changes is also essential when determining span requirements.
+Overhead cranes, such as Single Girder Overhead Cranes, are particularly useful for wide spans, allowing for maximum utilization of overhead space.
+Gantry Cranes, especially semi gantry cranes, are beneficial in factories where mobility is key, and overhead space is limited.

 3. Working Environment

 The working environment plays a significant role in crane selection.
 Environmental conditions such as temperature extremes, humidity, dust, and exposure to corrosive substances significantly influence crane selection.
-For example, operations in explosive atmospheres require explosion-proof cranes compliant with ATEX directives, while those handling bulk materials might need specialized cranes like Grab Bucket Overhead Cranes.
+For example, operations in explosive atmospheres require explosion-proof cranes compliant with ATEX directives, while those handling bulk materials might need specialized cranes like grab bucket overhead cranes.

 4. Lifting Height and Frequency